-Cooktown Festival is held over a three day weekend in early to mid-June, and it is one of the best events on the peninsula.
+Cooktown Festival is held over a three day weekend in early to mid-June, and it is one of the best Cape York events.
 In addition to eating competitions, a truck pulling competition, cane toad races and other fun, there is the re-enactment of Cook's landing, which is great to watch.

 Cooktown Show is held over a weekend in early August, and it is a tiny version of your Royal Easter Show.

 There are the usual competitions and displays, there is entertainment, but with only a small population, don't expect a heap of rides.

 The Cooktown Annual Race Meeting is held in the first weekend of November, and it is our own tiny version of Melbourne Cup.

 Apart from the horse races there is also the Fashions on the Field competition and as always, drinks and fun.